Go to Base Symbols

 - Place the caret on a symbol in the editor or select the symbol in the Structure tool window.

-- Press Alt+Home or choose in the main menu.
+- Press Alt+Home or choose from the main menu.
 Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.

 - If the selected symbol has one base symbol, JetBrains Rider will navigate to it directly.